cfpb/grasshopper-ui/README.md

 $ grunt
 ```

-The site should now be live at `http://localhost:3000/`.
+The site should now be live at `http://localhost:9001`.

-*It uses grunt-browser-sync to preview and update the site 'on-the-fly'.
-So any changes to the `.scss` and `.js` will reload the site for you.*
+*It uses [grunt-contrib-connect](https://www.npmjs.com/package/grunt-contrib-connect), [grunt-connect-proxy](https://www.npmjs.com/package/grunt-connect-proxy) to handle the API call, and [connect-livereload](https://www.npmjs.com/package/connect-livereload).*

 ### To launch the Jekyll site, enter: